cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior research scientist at the Santander AI Lab.
+I am a senior researcher at the Santander AI Lab.

 My work studies machine learning systems for algorithmic decision-making with a focus on social, regulatory, and legal questions.
 I am currently interested in responsible AI within digital banking.